Issues to Consider

 - For first year students, choosing the correct school is more important than choosing a major.

-UD has four academic divisions: The College of Arts and Sciences, The School of Business, The School of Engineering, and the School of Education and Allied Professions.
+UD has four academic divisions: The College of Arts and Sciences, The School of Business, The School of Engineering, and the School of Education and Health Sciences.
 Determining the right school for you is the first step in deciding on a major.